mckimmh/adept_example/README.md

 # Automatic Differentiation with Adept

 In statistics and machine learning, many algorithms make use of gradients of functions.
 In Bayesian Statistics, the gradient of the log-density of a posterior distribution is often used.
-This tutorial presents an example of constructing the posterior distribution of a sensor-location model so that its log-density and grad-log-density may be evaluated.
-We first specify the posterior distribution of the model, show how to use the Adept library to compute the gradient of its log-density, use numerical differentiation to check that automatic differentiation is workign correctly, then provide an example of how the gradient may be used to sample the posterior using Hamiltonian Monte Carlo.
+This small directory contains an example of constructing the posterior distribution of a sensor-location model so that its log-density and grad-log-density may be evaluated.
+We first specify the posterior distribution of the model, describe how to use the Adept library to compute the gradient of its log-density, recommend using numeric differentiation to check that automatic differentiation is working correctly, then provide an example showing that the gradient may be used to sample the posterior using Hamiltonian Monte Carlo.

 ## The Sensor Model

 This sensor network localisation problem first appeared in Ihler et al, 2005, and has been analysed in other work (Pompe et al., 2020; Tak et al., 2017).
-There are 6 sensors on the real plane.
+There are 6 sensors with positions $x_1, x_2, \dots, x_6$ on the real plane.
 The position of 4 sensors is unknown whilst the position of 2 sensors is known.
-The distance between sensors i and j is observed with probability:
+The distance between sensors $i$ and $j$ is observed with probability:
 $$\exp \left( - \frac{|| x_i - x_j ||^2}{2 \times 0.3^2} \right). $$
-Variables $w_{ij}$ encode whether the ditance between sensor $i$ and sensor $j$ is observed ($w_{ij}=1$) or not ($w_{ij}=0$).
+Variables $w_{ij}$ encode whether the ditance between sensor $i$ and sensor $j$ is observed ( $ w_{ij} = 1$ ) or not ( $ w_{ij} = 0 $ ).
 Given that it's observed, the distance is noisy and has distribution:
 $$N( || x_i - x_j ||, 0.02^2 ). $$
 The likelihood is then the product:
 $$\prod_{i=1}^4 \prod_{j=i+1}^6 l(x_i, x_j | w_{ij}, y_{ij})$$